sjsu-library/unionist/_items/unionist--text-0126.md

   the paper of such<br>great length is that it may be printed from engraved cylinders, in the same way<br>as calicoes, &amp;c.<br>"
 scholarlyNotes:
-commentary: For more on the Fourdrinier paper-machine, see https://www.frogmorepapermill.org.uk/the-fourdrinier-paper-machine/
+commentary: George Spafford and James Phelps in Windham in the 1830s were among the first Americans to use the Fourdrinier machine.
+See https://paper.gatech.edu/advent-paper-machine For more on the Fourdrinier paper-machine, see https://www.frogmorepapermill.org.uk/the-fourdrinier-paper-machine/
-relatedPeople: George Fourdrinier
+relatedPeople: George Fourdrinier; George Spafford; James Phelps
 featured:
 repeated:
 relatedImage: unionist--image-0066